alterNERDtive/EDDiscovery-wiki/Using-the-Route-Panel.md

-The route page uses the data collected from EDSM by EDDiscovery and allows you to plot a route throughout the whole galaxy.
-It does not suffer from the Frontier curse of only 1000ly maximum plot range!
+The route panel uses the data collected from EDSM by EDDiscovery and allows you to plot a route throughout the whole galaxy.

 ![Routing Page](http://i.imgur.com/dOrvDIN.png)